eddyerburgh/notes/docs/distributed-systems/distributed-systems-coordination-and-time.md

 ## Election algorithms

-Election algorithms are used to pick a node to perform a special role (e.g., a coordinator) {% cite distributed-systems -l 329 %}.
+Election algorithms are used to pick a node to perform a special role (e.g. a coordinator) {% cite distributed-systems -l 329 %}.

 Generally, election algorithms work by deciding which reachable node has the highest ID {% cite distributed-systems -l 329 %}.